davepinch/pinchy.cc/content/camera-roll/2024/02/2024-02-11/Wetland_before_building_The_Farm_at_Mill_Creek,_1_of_2.jpg.md

 ---
-title: "Wetland before building The Farm at Mill Creek, 1 of 2.jpg (Wikimedia Commons)"
+title: "Wetland before building The Farm at Mill Creek, 1 of 2.jpg (Wikimedia Commons)" ➡️: Wetland before building The Farm at Mill Creek, 2 of 2.jpg (Wikimedia Commons)
 description: >-
   *The Farm at Mill Creek* is a project in Mill Creek, Washington to develop a site for commercial and residential use.
 I came across this land and took a picture before construction.
 The picture shows mostly grasses along with patches of different vegetation.
 There are several logs from fallen trees, along with a cut tree trunk.
 The top of a drain is visible.
 The sky is cloudy as nighttime is coming.
 license: CC BY 4.0